AccelNA/azure-guidance/README.md

 # Guidance For Building Cloud Apps on Azure
-Solution Architecture for building large scale distributed Cloud apps On Azure.
+Solution Architecture for building distributed Cloud apps On Azure.

 ## Releases